-The ‘JCA-Mauvernay Award 2016’ is awarded to Doctors Hidewaki Nakagawa and Hiroyuki Seimiya
+The ‘JCA-Mauvernay Award 2017’ is awarded to Doctors Yasuhiro Yamada and Hiroyoshi Nishikawa

-Doctors Nakagawa and Seimiya will receive their Awards during the General Assembly of the 75th Annual Meeting of the Japanese Cancer Association (JCA) in Yokohama on the following theme: ‘Breakthroughs in Cancer Treatment: Collaboration of Basic, Translational and Clinical Research’.
-Dr. Kohei Miyazono, President of the JCA and Thierry Mauvernay, Co-President & Delegate of the Board of Debiopharm Group, will present the trophies to both scientists.
+Doctors Yamada and Nishikawa will receive their Awards during the General Assembly of the 76th Annual Meeting of the Japanese Cancer Association (JCA) in Yokohama which will focus this year on the theme: ‘Prevention and Cure of Cancer through Understanding of the Networks’.
+Dr. Kohei Miyazono, President of the JCA and Thierry Mauvernay, President & Delegate of the Board of Debiopharm Group, will present the trophies to both scientists.